Keyboard shortcuts

 Node.jsnvm (lazy-loaded in zsh)$LOCAL_PLAT/nvm/packages/npm.txt

-Rust tools are installed via cargo-binstall which downloads pre-built binaries from GitHub releases when available, falling back to source compilation.
+Rust tools install via cargo-binstall (downloads pre-built binaries from GitHub releases when available, falls back to source).
+Python CLI tools each get their own isolated venv via uv tool install — no monolithic user-level environment.
 On macOS, rustup comes from Homebrew (code-signed, required on Sequoia+ where the linker enforces provenance).

 AI tools

-• Claude Code – native binary downloaded from Anthropic’s release bucket, plus plugins from packages/claude-plugins.txt and MCP servers from packages/claude-mcp.txt
+• Claude Code — native binary from Anthropic’s release bucket, plus plugins (packages/claude-plugins.txt) and MCP servers (packages/mcp-servers.txt)

 macOS-specific